. Analysis of a rhythm and determination of its characteristics.

 Figures 1-c.3, 1-c.4: Temperature/Alcoholism (Cf Danel CHRU Lille, France): Confidence ellipse ("Single Cosinor")

-with confidence limit probability of 0.95 (α = 1-p) per Nelson et al, Bingham et al.
+with confidence limit probability of 0.95 (α = 1-p) according to Nelson et al, Bingham et al.

 TSA-Cosinor software also allows Spectral Analysis including: